Joe-Collins-1986/minesweeper/README.md

    ## Wireframes

-   Only a skeleton plane has been developed for this project due to it being a command-line application and therefore have preset formating.
+   Only a skeleton plane has been developed for this project due to it being a command-line application and therefore having pre-set formating.

    - [Skeleton Plane](https://www.figma.com/file/M0wxItI1Bx3Nh4LRIBNp1e/Untitled?node-id=0%3A1)